majavk/EPRbiodose/README.md

 # EPRbiodose
-Dose reconstruction algorithm using soda-lime glass and EPR spectroscopy in a case of radiological and/or nuclear accidents.
+Dose reconstruction algorithm using soda-lime glass and ESR spectroscopy in a case of radiological and/or nuclear accidents.

 The electron spin resonance (ESR) method is widely used in the field of chemistry, physics,